danfuzz/samizdat/doc/library-guide/Value.md

 Performs a per-type equality comparison of the two given values, using the per-type order.
-This should return `value2` if the two values are to be considered "equal", return void if the two values are to be considered "unequal", or fail terminally if the two values are considered "incomparable".
+This should return `value2` if the two values are to be considered "equal," return void if the two values are to be considered "unequal," or fail terminally if the two values are considered "incomparable".

 Each type can specify its own per-type equality check, and the two arguments are notably *not* required to be of the same type.
 The default implementation